 My name is Joanne Kaar.
-I live Dunnet village, on Dunnet Head in Caithness Scotland.
+I live in Dunnet village, on Dunnet Head in Caithness Scotland.
 With views to the village of Brough, where I grew up.
-The Pentland Firth and the Orkney Island of Hoy are in the distance.
-Earlier this year I visited Joyce Laing in Pittenweem, Fife, to take a closer look at the grass garments made my Angus MacPhee.
-I had seen his incredible work while it as on display in Stornoway many years ago.
+The Pentland Firth and the Orkney Islands of Hoy are in the distance.
+Earlier this year, I visited Joyce Laing in Pittenweem, Fife, to look at the grass garments made by Angus MacPhee.
+I had seen his incredible work while it was on display in Stornoway many years ago.
 Angus was a crofter.
-He lived in South Uist, but spent almost 50 years in Craig Dunnain psychiatric hospital in Inverness.
-He chose not to speak, instead he made garments from grass and leaves growing in the hospital grounds, twisting the plants into a rope or simmans.
-A traditional technique he would have learnt at home in Uist.
+He lived in South Uist but spent almost 50 years in Craig Dunnain psychiatric hospital in Inverness.
+He chose not to speak; instead, he made garments from grass and leaves growing in the hospital grounds, twisting the plants into a rope or simians.
+A traditional technique he would have learned at home in Uist.
 When he’d finished making, Angus just discarded them and started another one.
 It was fortunate that Joyce Laing discovered Angus and saved some of his work.

 Angus became known as ‘the weaver of grass’.

-Using a looping technique, I worked upwards towards the neck of the garment, the same direction as in the original.
+Using a looping technique, I worked upwards towards the garment’s neck, the same direction as in the original.
 The loops were small and pulled tight at the waistline, getting larger towards the chest.
 I used my fingers as a gauge and pulled the rope to the size I wanted.
-Whilst keeping the same number of loops in each row, the garment widened at the chest, because each individual loop was bigger.
+Whilst keeping the same number of loops in each row, the garment widened at the chest because each loop was bigger.
 This made a flat section for the front of the garment.
 The arms were to be added later.

 Working with a short length was easier, as I didn’t have to pull so much rope through the loops.
 When I ran out of rope, I made it longer by twisting in more grass.